algnc/dcc-crawl-classes/README.md

 Crawl!
 Magazine: http://crawlfanzine.com/

 ##### Classes By
+### Crawl #5:
+* Orc: Shane Clements, earthlightacademy.blogspot.com
+  * For the Orc, you want to put your Rage Die and Attack Bonus on the Orc tab and roll against the table at the bottom.
+Eventually, this will roll against a RollTable.
 ### Crawl #6:
 * Bard, Paladin: Jose Lira, Leesburg VA, Troll.Wiz@gmail.com
   * For the Paladin, you want to use Mighty Deeds for his Smite attacks.
 Use his static attack bonus for regular attacks.
 So you want two attack profiles for each weapon: